Rchungye/ExpiryPal/README.md

     ```sh
     pip install -r .\requirements.txt
     ```
-- Create a `.env` file in the root directory with the following structure:
+- Create a `.env` file in the root ML directory with the following structure:
     ```sh
     DB_CONN = "mysql+pymysql://user:password@host:port/expirypal"
     # Replace user, password, host, and port according to your MySQL configuration.